 Spring is a great time to think about eating lighter, by adding more salads, eating more vegetables, less meat, and fewer heavy sauces.
 In fact, many traditions schedule a fast or cleansing diet around the spring equinox to clear out winter’s remains and tune the our bodies for spring.

 All the creatures of the world seem to enjoy spring’s fresh greens.
 After a long season of hearty eating to generate warmth and sustain us through a barren season — or after a long hibernation — the first foods of spring attract us with their fresh, bright taste, and needed mineral content.
-Bears coming out of their winter caves eagerly consume the first spring greens, like ramps, also known as bear’s garlic.
-Deer and rabbits nibble on sprouting plants that are tender, digestible and nutrient-rich.
-Even we humans start thinking about fresh crops like asparagus, ramps and sorrel… whether our motivation is eating seasonally, eating more sustainably, or looking better in our bathing suits.
+Bears coming out of their winter caves eagerly consume the first spring greens, like ramps, also known as wild garlic (see wild garlic recipes).
+Even we humans start thinking about that are tender, digestible and nutrient-rich, fresh crops like asparagus, kohlrabi and sorrel… whether our motivation is eating seasonally, eating more sustainably, or looking better in our bathing suits.

-An increasing number of people, both in North America and in Germany, are turning to a way of eating that’s both lighter in calories and lighter on the planet.
+An increasing number of people around the world, and notably in North America and Germany, are turning to a way of eating that’s both lighter in calories and lighter on the planet.
 Vegetarian and vegan eating is on the rise in both countries.

-In 2017, fully 10 percent of Germans identified themselves as vegetarians and 1.6 percent as vegans.
-In the U.S., 6 percent of the population now identifies as vegan, and 10 percent as vegetarian.
-Recent U.S. reports also indicate that nearly a third of the population is eating less meat and seeking plant-based meat alternatives, even if they don’t identity as vegetarian or vegan.
+Fully 15 percent of Germans identified themselves as vegetarians and 7 percent as vegans.
+In the U.S., the trends are similar.
+Nearly a third of the population in both countries claims to eat less meat and seek plant-based meat alternatives, even if they don’t identity as vegetarian or vegan.

-Just to be clear: Vegans eat an entirely plant-based diet, consuming no animal products in any form.
+By definition, vegans eat an entirely plant-based diet, consuming no animal products in any form.
 Vegetarians don’t eat meat, and to varying degrees, other animal products like eggs and cheese as well.
 ‘Flexitarians’ or ‘casual vegetarians’ find a happy compromise in eating mostly plant-based foods but allowing for the occasional meal containing animal proteins (meat, fish, fowl, dairy, eggs).
-The flexitarian dietary regime delivers most of the benefits to health and to the planet of a vegetarian/vegan diet without the full commitment.
-In fact, U.S. News & World Report ranks the flexitarian diet as the third healthiest diet — after the Mediterranean diet and the DASH diet, which are tied for first place.
+The flexitarian dietary regime delivers most of the benefits to health of humans and the planet (without the full commitment of a vegetarian/vegan diet).

 So what do German vegetarians and vegans eat?

 Some traditional German dishes are vegetarian or vegan by nature — think sauerkraut, spaetzle with cheese, or potato salad with lentils.
 Some traditional recipes can be adapted or ‘veganized’, giving rise to dishes like Vegan Döner Kebab, Portobello Schnitzel, and Mushroom Leek Strudel.
 And, inventive treatments of traditional German ingredients and flavors are giving rise to light, vegan, and even gluten-free dishes like Sauerkraut Potato Pizza on a Cauliflower Crust.
-(Browse our collection of vegetarian and vegan dishes.)
+See more recipes here.